blackslate/reactTwice/README.md

 # reactTwice

 ## Overview
 A barebones React app that shows that the main React class is instantiated twice, and that `render()` method of the App instance is called twice although neither its  `state` nor its `props` change between renders.

+**This occurs only in development mode, and only because `React.StrictMode` is used by default.
+For more details, see [here](https://github.com/facebook/react/issues/12856).**

 ## Structure
 This project was created using: